satyaranjan-evince/react-native-image-cache-wrapper/README.md

 v1.0.2

-1. use rn-fetch-blob instead of react-native-fetch-blob
+1. use react-native-blob-util instead of react-native-fetch-blob

 v1.0.0